Diabetes and eye disease

 Once your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.

-Several procedures or surgeries are the main treatment for diabetic retinopathy.
+Eye surgery is the main treatment for diabetic retinopathy.

 Treatments can reduce vision loss.
 They do not cure diabetic retinopathy or reverse the changes that have already occurred.